 Factors taken into consideration when deciding custody

-The welfare of the child is of paramount consideration to the court.
+Section 125 of the Women’s Charter states that the welfare of the child is of paramount consideration to the court.
 The court will consider all relevant circumstances to the case the reach a decision which is for the well-being of the child and in the child’s best interest.

 The mere desire of a parent to have custody of his/her child is secondary to the consideration.